Step 1

 English Language Exemptions will be automatically considered in the following scenarios, and a formal exemption request is not necessary:

-3. Or, countries that do NOT require English Proficiency scores (PDF)
+- Or, countries that do NOT require English Proficiency scores (PDF).

-Please note, exemptions beyond these criteria are extremely rare and must be requested in writing.
-Exemption requests must be uploaded to your application as a PDF document which includes a brief explanation as to why you are requesting an exemption from providing English Proficiency scores.
-You will also need to include all corresponding documents (i.e. letter from your institution, transcripts).
+Please note, that exemptions beyond these criteria are extremely rare and must be requested in writing.
+Exemption requests must be uploaded to this form as a PDF document which includes a brief explanation as to why you are requesting an exemption from providing English Proficiency scores.
+You will also need to include all corresponding documents (i.e. letter from your institution, previous ELP test scores, transcripts, etc.).
+This form must be completed by the application deadline.

 Advanced Academic Standing